inflexionist/GPU-Computing/README.md

   Where X is the Device ID from the `ethminer --list-devices` output.  this command accepts a comma separated list of devices (e.g. 1,2...).
 If you have a mix of NVIDIA and/or AMD GPUs it will be necessary to use the `--opencl-platform` and `--cuda-plaform` and `--cuda-device`.
 If you use NVIDIA hardware the `-U` flag is also required instead of the `-G` flag.

-## Building a GPGPU System on Ubuntu 16.04